 - Cover the pan and continue to cook for another 4-6 minutes until the egg whites are cooked – the yolks should still be soft.

-- Scatter over the basil/parsley and serve at once with bread to soak up the sauce.
+- Scatter over the basil/parsley and serve at once.

 Other shakshuka recipes you might enjoy include:

-Chokshuka – chocolate shakshuka with goats cheese (not Whole30 compliant) from Choclette at Tin and Thyme.
+Chokshuka – chocolate shakshuka with goats cheese from Choclette at Tin and Thyme.